Last updated 20th May, 2025

 How much will a painter cost?

-Most decorators charge about £150-£200 per day in labour costs and quite often work in pairs if the job is a large one.
-For a single room the job shouldn't take any longer than a few hours but often the tradesman will leave and come back the next day to apply a second coat.
+Most painters and decorators charge about £150-£200 per day in labour costs and quite often work in pairs if the job is a large one.
+For a single room the job shouldn't take any longer than a few hours but often the tradesmen will leave and come back the next day to apply a second coat.

 For this reason it's often a good idea to have 2 or 3 rooms decorated at the same time as it will save you money if you plan on having them painted in the near future.